overspend1/Overgram4A/OVERGRAM_ANDROID_SETUP_COMPLETE.md

 ### 2. Complete Rebranding
 - ✅ **README.md** - Fully rebranded with new features, badges, and links
 - ✅ Updated all AyuGram references to Overgram
-- ✅ Changed URLs to overgram.one, @OvergramReleases, etc.
+- ✅ Changed URLs to overgram.one, @overgramreleases, etc.
 - ✅ Updated donation links and credits
 - ✅ Enhanced feature list with emoji and better organization